Duplicial algebras and Lagrange inversion: Operads and combinatorial Hopf algebras

 \subsection{The triduplicial operad}

-Thus, the free dendriform and free tridendriform algebras on one generator arise naturally as quotients of $\WQSym$, as well as the free tricubical algebra.
+The free dendriform and free tridendriform algebras on one generator arise naturally as subalgebras and quotients of $\FQSym$ and $\WQSym$, as well as the free tricubical algebra.
+More precisely, the sylvester quotient of $\WQSym$ is isomorphic to the free tridendriform algebra on one generator (as a tridendriform algebra and as a Hopf algebra), and its hypoplactic quotient is isomorphic to the free tricubical algebra on one generator \cite{NTWQS}.

 Applying the same strategy to $\PQSym$, we obtain together with $\CQSym$ (Catalan numbers), the little Schr\"oder numbers ($\SQSym$) and segmented compositions (powers of 3) \cite{NTPark}.
-Having identified $\CQSym$ with the duplicial operad, we may suspect that $\SQSym$ should have an operadic interpretation which is to $Dup$ what $TriDend$ is to $Dend$.
+Having related $\CQSym$ to the duplicial operad, we may suspect that $\SQSym$ should have an operadic interpretation which is to $Dup$ what $TriDend$ is to $Dend$.
 This is indeed the case.
 The new operad will be called \emph{triduplicial}.
 It is a quotient of the triplicial operad defined in \cite{Ler} (one more relation).

 \begin{definition} A triduplicial algebra is a vector space $V$ endowed with three \emph{associative} laws $\prec,\succ,\circ$ such that\\ (i) $(x\succ y)\prec z=x\succ(y\prec z)$, i.e., $(V,\prec,\succ)$ is duplicial,\\ (ii) $(x\circ y)\prec z=x\circ(y\prec z)$, i.e., $(V,\prec,\circ)$ is duplicial,\\ (iii) $(x\succ y)\circ z=x\succ (y\circ z)$, i.e., $(V,\circ,\succ)$ is duplicial,\\ (iv) $(x\circ y)\succ z=x\circ(y\succ z)$, i.e., $(V,\succ,\circ)$ is duplicial. \end{definition}